MicrosoftDocs/visualstudio-docs/docs/ide/how-to-track-your-code-by-customizing-the-scrollbar.md

 ## Annotations

-You can set up the scroll bar to show annotations such as code changes, breakpoints, bookmarks, errors, and caret position.
+You can select whether the scroll bar shows annotations such as code changes, breakpoints, bookmarks, errors, and caret position.

    1. Open the **Scroll Bars** options page by choosing **Tools** > **Options** > **Text Editor** > **All Languages** > **Scroll Bars**.